-This deceptively simple tale of a boy, new to the neighbourhood, trying to join in with those around him, will charm, engage and prompt deep thinking in young readers.
+Kites is a deceptively simple tale of a boy, new to the neighbourhood, trying to join in with those around him that will charm, engage and prompt deep thinking in young readers.

 David has just moved to Fivehills, a town where kites seem to be ‘the thing’ for the children to make and play with.
 As his grandfather was a mechanic, David decides to create his own magnificent kite to join in with everyone else.
 He crafts a fantastic model…only to find it will not work.
 Along the way, other children give their input on what makes a great kite, but alas, there is still something missing.
 When David discovers his grandfather’s feather under his pillow, his hope and determination are renewed.
 His final kite draws together everything he has learned from the other children and his grandfather but still has his stamp on the design.
 The last flight is a magnificent success and David has found his place in Fivehills.

 There is real poetry in this story.
 I love the way that the tale shows children the vital balance between ‘doing it your way’ and the necessity of listening to experience.
 Although David desperately wants to create something that is ‘his’ and to be seen by the other children as an expert (so as to ‘fit in’), it is only when he acknowledges that he doesn’t know everything (yet!) that his creation works.
 Equally, the last kite is still determinedly ‘David’s’ with a design that only he could have made.
 The absent grandfather figure shows children that there comes a time where ultimately we are ‘on our own’.
 Yet, in our hearts, we can draw on the knowledge that our families, friends and previous accomplishment can drive our perseverance towards our own goals.
 By that way, progress is made.